OfficialThomas/OfficialThomas/README.md

 # Thomas Noell's gitHub

-Hello, my name is Thomas Noell and I am a proposed Computer Science: Game Design major at UCSC.
+Hello, my name is Thomas Noell and I am a Computer Science: Game Design major at UCSC.

 This is my github page where I will be posting links to my other repositories that contain projects I have worked on.